MaastrichtU-IDS/jupyterlab/README.md

 RUN pip install jupyter-rsession-proxy
 ```

-For docker image not based on the jupyter/docker-stack (such as the GPU images) you will need to use the root user by default:
+For docker image that are not based on the jupyter/docker-stack, such as the GPU images defined by the [`gpu.dockerfile`](https://github.com/MaastrichtU-IDS/jupyterlab/blob/main/gpu.dockerfile), you will need to use the root user by default.
+For example:

 ```dockerfile
 FROM ghcr.io/maastrichtu-ids/jupyterlab:tensorflow